Future Boy Conan: Reception and legacy

-In a 1983 interview with Yōko Yomizawa, Hayao Miyazaki acknowledged that ratings for the show had not been very good, noting that episode twenty-five had received the highest rating at 14 percent.
+In a 1983 interview with Yōko Yomizawa, Hayao Miyazaki acknowledged that ratings for the show had not been very good, noting that episode 25 had received the highest rating at 14 percent.

 In her 1999 book Hayao Miyazaki: Master of Japanese Animation, Helen McCarthy identifies Conan as a "seminal" work and recognizes themes and story elements in this production which Miyazaki would continue to explore throughout his career.
 McCarthy also notes continuity in the development of the characters and their plight throughout Miyazaki's work.
 She sees Lana and Conan as precedents for his later heroines and characters, and mentions, among others, Sheeta's rescue by Pazu, from Miyazaki's 1986 animated feature film Castle in the Sky, as an example.
 In 2013, anime director Kenji Kamiyama, most known for the Ghost in the Shell: Stand Alone Complex series, cited the series among the 15 best anime of all time.

-Future Boy Conan appears, renamed and redrawn to avoid copyright issues, in the anime series Keep Your Hands Off Eizouken!, in which it is the foundation of the main character's love of anime, central to the story.
+A redrawn and renamed version of Future Boy Conan appears in the anime Keep Your Hands Off Eizouken!, where it is foundational to the main character's love of anime.

-The show was very popular in the Arab world and still is today.
-The dubbing was performed by Arab Audio and Video Center, which was based in Kuwait.
-The cast included a number of Kuwaiti TV stars such as Jassim Al-Nabhan, Ali Al-Mufidi and others.
-Conan's name was changed to Adnan, Lana's was changed to Leena, and Jimsy's was changed to Abbsi so that they could have names similar to Arabic names.
-Unlike most Arabic dubs of anime, Future Boy Conan has retained most of its plot details without any altering.
+The screenwriter Chiaki Konaka has cited Future Boy Conan as a key reference model for the production of the 2001 anime Digimon Tamers.